martyna-gg/tic-tac-toe/README.md

 |       |
 |       |
 ---------
-give me two coordinates of your  next move, please:2 1
+give me two coordinates of your  next move, please: >2 1
 ---------
 |       |
 | X     |
 |       |
 ---------
-give me two coordinates of your  next move, please:3 3
+give me two coordinates of your  next move, please: >3 3
 ---------
 |       |
 | X     |